TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/gpio_input_interrupt.md

 This example configures a GPIO pin in input mode and configures it to generate interrupt on rising edge.
 The application waits for 5 key presses, prints the number of times the keys are pressed and exits.
 \cond SOC_AM62X
-AM62X-SK-EVM does not contain any push button connected to MCU GPIOs.
+SK-AM62 or SK-AM62-LP-SK-EVM does not contain any push button connected to MCU GPIOs.
 This example is using MCU_GPIO0_15 pin in the MCU_HEADER(J9) for generating GPIO interrupt.
-Key presses can be done by connecting followed by disconnecting MCU_GPIO0_15(Pin 10 of J9) to ground (Pin 27 of J9) in the AM62X-SK-EVM.
+Key presses can be done by connecting followed by disconnecting MCU_GPIO0_15(Pin 10 of J9) to ground (Pin 27 of J9) in the SK-AM62 or SK-AM62-LP.
 Please note that number of key presses will be higher than actual as we are manualy connecting the ground using jumpers.

 \attention MCU GPIO interrupt is used by Linux running on A53.